Studio makes running more exciting with coaching, music and competition

 But he told me, “Group fitness classes are media businesses” — they’re all about bringing an audience together to watch a central performance (with, okay, a lot of audience participation).

-Similarly, Peloton has found success with livestreamed spinning classes.
+Similarly, Peloton has found success with live streamed spinning classes.
 In fact, you can think of Baptiste’s new startup Studio as an attempt to offer a Peloton-style service for running, without selling you the actual exercise equipment.

 Studio has created iPhone and Apple Watch apps with a variety of running classes, combining coaching and music.
 Baptiste said this is designed less for experienced runners and more for newbies who want the health benefits but maybe see the running as painful and boring (which, to be fair, it totally can be).
 So Studio is all about “turning fitness into entertainment,” while also making sure you get a good workout.